-Where new access is created, or an existing access is widened, through an existing hedgerow, a new hedgerow of native species shall be planted on the splay returns into the site to maintain the appearance and continuity of hedgerows in the vicinity.
+Where a new access is created, or an existing access is widened, through an existing hedgerow, replacement hedgerow of native species shall be planted a minimum of 1m behind the visibility splays to maintain the appearance and continuity of hedgerows in the vicinity.

-Development proposals will be supported where they include the planting of additional trees and boundary hedges, which must be of native species.
+Wherever practicable, the planting of additional trees and boundary hedges within development proposals should incorporate native species.

-Where new developments adjoin the Rural Area, proposals will be supported if they include significant new woodland on the rural boundary, appropriate to the size of the development, in order to mitigate visual impact; reduce noise and light pollution; create and connect wildlife habitats; and provide opportunities for walking and leisure.
+As appropriate to their scale, nature and location, development proposals which adjoin the Rural Area, should incorporate new woodland on its rural boundaries designed to mitigate visual impact, reduce noise and light pollution, create and connect wildlife habitats, and provide opportunities for walking and leisure.

 - 6.12 Through the Neighbourhood Plan process, the promoters of SGS8 'North of Broomfield' site have been encouraged to create a significant new woodland belt on the western boundary of the site.
-This forms an important aspiration in the Plan, specifically aimed to: - more than compensate for the loss of woodland in Puddings Wood due to the proposed new Hospital access road - provide a net benefit to wildlife by creating a new corridor from Sparrowhawk Wood to Puddings Wood - limit the visual impact and noise/light pollution of new development when looking from the higher Pleshey Farmland Plateau land in the west - thereby protecting the amenity of residents in the western part of Woodhouse Lane and Partridge Green - provide a woodland leisure and walking trail for the benefit of new residents within the development.
+This forms an important aspiration in the Plan, specifically aimed to: - provide a net benefit to wildlife by creating a new corridor from Sparrowhawk Wood to Puddings Wood - limit the visual impact and noise/light pollution of new development when looking from the higher Pleshey Farmland Plateau land to the west - thereby protecting the amenity of residents in the western part of Woodhouse Lane and Partridge Green - provide a woodland leisure and walking trail for the benefit of new residents within the development.